No. 13 West Virginia rallies from 19 down, tops No. 12 Texas

 McNeil played only two minutes in the first half after picking up two fouls, and scored all 16 of his points after the break.
 He also committed two turnovers in the final 11 seconds, giving Texas a chance.

-Trailing by two, Matt Coleman III missed the front end of a one-and-one free throw situation with eight seconds left.
+With Texas down by two, the Longhorns’ Matt Coleman III missed the front end of a one-and-one free throw situation with eight seconds left.
 The Longhorns got the ball back, but Andrew Jones’ 3-point attempt rimmed out with four seconds left – he had made a 3-pointer with 1.8 seconds left to beat West Virginia 72-70 on Jan.
 9.

 Texas had one last try, with three-tenths of a second left, on an inbounds pass after Jones missed.
 But Jericho Sims missed inside after taking a lob pass from Coleman.